makersacademy/bowling-challenge/README.md

 ## Runnning tests:

-The test suite comprises of 3 types of test:
+There are 3 test suites in the spec folder:
 - Unit tests, found in `spec/models/`
 - Features tests, found in `spec/features/`
 - Integration tests, found in `spec/integration/`

-Unit and feature tests use Jasmine, whilst the intgration tests use Cypress.
+The unit and feature tests use Jasmine, while the intgration tests use Cypress.

 ### Jasmine
-To run the Jasmine unit and features tests from the terminal, run `npm test`
+To run the Jasmine test suites from the terminal, run `npm test`

-To run these tests in the browser, open `public/js/spec/SpecRunner.html` in the browser, which also gives an overview of the public interfaces and functionality of the app.
+To see a more detailed test output, which also serves as documentation, open `public/js/spec/SpecRunner.html` in the browser.

 ### Cypress
-To run the Cypress integration tests, first start the server with `npm start`.
-You should get confirmation in the terminal that it is listening on local host 3000
+To run the Cypress test suite, first start the server with `npm start`.
+You should get confirmation in the terminal that it is listening on local host 3000.

-Once the server is running you can run Cypress from the terminal with `npm run cy`
+You can now run Cypress from the terminal by opening a new terminal and running `npm run cy`

-Alternatively you can open the Cypress GUI and see it running through the app, with `npx cypress open`
+Alternatively you can open the Cypress GUI with `npx cypress open`.
+This way you can see the tests running through the app in the automated browser.

 ## Objectives

 The purpose of this project was to build a score calculator for 10 pin bowling.
-Bowling is a deceptively complex game and the goal here was to build a working app with high code quality, using test driven development.
+Bowling is a deceptively complex game and the goal was to build a working app with high code quality, using test driven development.
 Once the game logic was complete I used jQuery, HTML and CSS to create a responsive UI and deployed the app through surge.
 I used Travis CI and Coveralls to automate testing and coverage, and ESLint, CodeClimate and Better Code to ensure high code quality and maintainability.

 ### Testing:
-- I used Jasmine as my testing framework for unit and feature tests.
-- For integration testing I used Cypress
+- I used the Jasmine testing framework for unit and feature tests and for integration testing I used Cypress
-- The Jasmine feature specs focus on running through an entire bowling game, to ensure the entire program functions as expected and that the classes are working together correctly
-- The Cypress integration tests interact with the app in the browser as a user would and ensure the interface behaves as expected
+- The Cypress integrations interact with the app in the browser as if it were a user and ensures that UI behaves as expected
-- I built a simple server using Express, in `server.js`, to serve a version of that app that Cypress can run tests against
+- To set up Cypress, I built a simple server using Express, in `server.js`, to serve a version of that app to run the tests against
+- The Jasmine features focus on running through an entire bowling game, to ensure the entire program functions as expected and that the classes are working together correctly
+- I used Karma and ChromeHeadless to enable running the Jasmine tests from the terminal.
+This then enabled me to Implement CI using Travis.
+- Using NYC and Coveralls I then set up automated test coverage reports for the codebase.
+- Note - NYC currently fails to report coverage when running tests locally, however the stats are accurately sent to coveralls, reporting 98% test coverage.
-- The unit specs test individual functions and classes in isolation.
-I created spy objects to mock class dependencies in the tests
+- The units test individual functions and classes in isolation.
+I created 'spy/fake' objects to mock class dependencies in the tests
 - In GameSpec.js I used dependency injection to mock the ScoreBoard class and ensure the classes were tested in isolation:

 ```js